What is Plantar Fasciitis?

 These orthobiologic injections for plantar fasciitis often work better than the traditional cortisone shots, since they not only soothe the pain but can also promote regeneration of damaged tissue.
 Repeated cortisone shots can actually lead to further damage to the affected tendons, but the same is not true of stem cell-based therapy.

-Afterward, this may be followed by a stem cell treatment to aid in regeneration.
+Afterwards, this may be followed by a stem cell treatment to aid in regeneration.

 Platelet-Rich Plasma Therapy